News for Parents of Children Who are Blind or Have Low Vision

 To learn more, visit the Youth Transition Toolkit website.

-Braille Tales.
+The American Printing House for the Blind is seeking applicants for its free print-braille children’s book program, Braille Tales.
 Braille Tales collaborates with the Dolly Parton Imagination Library and the Kentucky Correctional Institute to mail 6 print-braille books a year to families with a child and/or a parent with a visual impairment.

 Braille Tales is designed specifically for blind preschool children (age 0-5) and their families to foster early literacy and familiarity with braille.
 The program brings accessible, age-appropriate books into the homes of children who might not otherwise experience braille until they begin school.